ang-uio/Text-Mining/episodes/07-regular-expression-search.md

----
-title: "Searching Text using Regular Expressions"
+## Searching Text with Regular Expressions

-questions:
-- "How can I search for tokens in text more flexibly?
-For example, to find all all mentions of ```woman``` and ```women```."
-objectives:
-- "Learn how to search for tokens in a data set using regular expressions"
-keypoints:
+Keypoints:
 - "To search for tokens in text using regular expressions you need the ```re``` module and its ```search``` function."
 - "You will need to learn how to construct regular expressions.
 E.g. you can use a wildcard ```*``` or you can use a range of letters, e.g. ```[ae]``` (for a or e), ```[a-z]``` (for a to z), or numbers, e.g. ```[0-9]``` (for all single digits) etc.  Regular expressions can be very powerful if used correctly.
 To find all mentions of the words ```woman``` or ```women``` you need to use the following regular expression ```wom[ae]n```."
----

-## Searching Text with Regular Expressions

 This section provides a taster to the use of regular expression searching.
 For a more detailed overview and use of regular expressions, please refer to the chapter on [Regular Expressions for Detecting Word Patterns](https://www.nltk.org/book/ch03.html#sec-regular-expressions-word-patterns) in the NLKT textbook, as well as the Programming Historian lesson [Understanding Regular Expressions](https://programminghistorian.org/en/lessons/understanding-regular-expressions).